NikKowPHP/social-brain/introduction.md

 I presented the data.
 They nodded.
 Then, a senior marketing director stood up and told a simple, emotional story about a single customer.
 His story had a fraction of my data but a thousand times the impact.
 I watched in disbelief as the room turned, his narrative completely overriding my logic.
 My idea was dead.

-I didn't just feel misunderstood; I felt invisible.
+I didn't justfeel misunderstood; I felt invisible.
 It was a brutal "bug report" on my entire approach to human interaction, a failure that would haunt me for years but also spark a relentless investigation.
 That night, I couldn't sleep.
 The question burned in my mind: *Why does a good story always beat good data?
 Why does human connection feel like a chaotic, unpredictable system?
 What is the source code?*

 That question led me on a ten-year journey from the clean logic of a compiler to the messy, brilliant source code of the human brain.
 I dug through the vaults of modern neuroscience, searching for the hidden operating system that governs every human interaction.
 What I found was staggering.
 The frustrating, chaotic moments of our lives are not random.
 They are the predictable results of ancient wiring running in every one of us.